 Advertising and promotional material covers all media, including electronically published materials but specifically excludes “broadcast” of independent scientific debate.
 Independent scientific debate includes non-company generated or sponsored data.
 All published company generated or sponsored data must be acknowledged, e.g. by the inclusion of a company name or logo.

-Advertising and promotional material must not contain recommendation of a product by scientists or health professionals without their prior written consent.
+Advertising and promotional material must not contain recommendation of a product by scientists or healthcare professionals without their prior written consent.

 Advertising and promotional material which is unfair, misleading, disparaging or denigrating of a competitor’s products or services would be considered as a breach of the code.

-Comparative advertising must be supported either by statistically significant clinical data or by independently-validated objective data.
-Price and performance comparisons should be on an appropriate like-for-like basis
+Comparative advertising must be supported either by significant clinical data or by independently-validatedobjectivedata.
+Priceandperformancecomparisonsshould be on a fair and appropriate like-for-like basis.

 3.5 PROMOTIONS AND COMPETITIONS